-The Mountain: 1240 skiable acres, a top elevation of 4,273 feet, 162 runs, and 4 terrain parks, Sugarloaf Mountain is the largest ski area east of the Rockies.
+The Mountain: Enjoy 1240 skiable acres, a top elevation of 4,273 feet, 162 runs, and four terrain parks, Sugarloaf Mountain is the largest ski area east of the Rockies.
 The Snowfields at Sugarloaf have some of the best-rugged expert terrains in the east along with 20 gentle greens and an amazing amount of intermediate trails.
-You can also jump on more than 60 miles of nordic trails if you need a break from the downhill.
+You can also jump on more than 60 miles of Nordic trails if you need a break from the downhill.

-Stowe has great skiing but also happens to be the best of the bunch when it comes to things to do in town other than ski.
-One of the oldest New England ski towns, Stowe is a photo-worthy Vermont clap-board village known for its hospitality.
-Located at the foot of Smugglers Notch State Park and Mount Mansfield, the highest peak in Vermont, the town itself is filled with small family-owned business-like breweries, cideries, and a 126-year-old general store.
-Plus the Ben and Jerry’s factory is only 15 minutes away and they offer tours, yum.
+One of the oldest New England ski towns, Stowe is a photo-worthy Vermont clapboard village known for its hospitality.
+Located at the foot of Smugglers Notch State Park and Mount Mansfield, the highest peak in Vermont, the town itself is filled with small family-owned breweries, cideries, and a 125+ year-old general store.
+Plus the Ben and Jerry’s factory is only 15 minutes away and they offer tours.

-The Mountain: Stowe Mountain Resort is made up of two separate mountains Mt.
+The Mountain: Stowe Mountain Resort is made up of two separate mountains: Mt.
 Mansfield and Spruce Peak.
-With 116 runs, 12 lifts, and a vertical drop of 2,360 feet, 485 skiable acres and 90% snowmaking coverage, Stowe can be rugged and often a little icy, but skiers of all levels will find what they are looking for here.
+It boasts 116 runs, 12 lifts, 485 skiable acres, and 90% snow making coverage, and an impressive vertical drop of 2,360 feet.
+Stowe can be rugged and often a little icy—and it definitely has some of the hardest slopes to ski in the Northeast — but adventurers of all levels will find what they are looking for here.

 Driving Distance from NYC: A leisurely 5.5 hours with plenty of gorgeous tree-lined highways.